david-cao/gRPCBenchmarks/README.md

 ### gRPC and HTTP
 As you can see, the results for a POST vs. a GET are drastically different.
 This is due to the fact that for each POST request done in Android, an output stream needs to be opened, written to, then closed before sending the request.
 Using Square's OkHttp library makes this a bit better, but still results in a large difference between a gRPC request and a POST request.

+Moreover, `HttpUrlConnection` does not seem to have a way to reuse the same object for multiple requests.
+Oracle mentions caching [here](https://docs.oracle.com/javase/6/docs/technotes/guides/net/http-keepalive.html), but it is unclear whether or not this is implemented in Android's SDK.

 There was a tiny difference between using `HttpURLConnection` and the OkHttp library, but it is almost negligible.
-You can test it yourself by checking the 'Use OkHttp' box.
+OkHttp seems to be a bit faster for smaller messages, but worse for larger.
+You can test this yourself by checking the 'Use OkHttp' box.

-Protobuf caches size

-HTTP benchmarks don't visibly reuse objects, HttpUrlConnection might [Link to oracle thing](), OkHttp vs. HttpUrlConnection.
-Streams need to be opened/closed for a POST, along with opening a new connection for each iteration

-talk about end-to-end, pure networking is basically the same.
+A USB cable was used for our results in order to eliminate any discrepancies from using a wireless network.

 Contributing
 ------------
+__What goes here?__